KBlixt/subcleaner/README.md

 Once the script have identified ad-blocks they get removed and the remaining blocks get re-indexed.

-works well with [Bazarr](https://github.com/morpheus65535/bazarr) directly installed or in a container.
+Can clean entire libraries in recursive mode and works well with [Bazarr](https://github.com/morpheus65535/bazarr) directly installed or as a container from the [linuxserver/bazarr](https://hub.docker.com/r/linuxserver/bazarr) image.

 # Installing
 Cloning and running with python3 should work.